wabubby/Econ-Obsidian/CIE 3M1a/Marginal Choices.md

-Marginal Choices are choices of tiny differences.
+Marginal Choices are [[Economic Decision Making]] choices of tiny differences.

 - Eating 12 chips instead of 10
 - sleeping for 7 instead of 8 hours